 - Educate on how actions impact energy and resource consumption, both on and off campus

-- Motivate all ages to modify their behaviors, so that sustainability is part of each persons daily activity
+- Motivate all ages to modify their behaviors, so sustainability is part of each person’s daily activity

 We welcome your ideas and suggestions.
-Please send them to BeMarshallGreen@Marshall.edu.
+Please email them to BeMarshallGreen@marshall.edu.

-The Marshall University Sustainability Department will consistently strive to maximize the conservation of energy resources, preserve and improve the environment, and develop strategies to bring all areas of the campus together in one united effort to reduce the University’s environmental impact on our local, state, and the global communities for future generations.
+The Marshall University Sustainability Department will consistently strive to maximize the conservation of energy resources, preserve and improve the environment and develop strategies to bring all areas of the campus together in one united effort to reduce the university’s environmental impact on our local, state and local communities for future generations.

-The “Student Green Fee” is utilized to help the University look for ways to conserve water and energy, reduce waste, and incorporate green technologies and materials into its planning and operations.
+The “Student Green Fee” is utilized to help the university look for ways to conserve water and energy, reduce waste and incorporate green technologies and materials into planning and operations.

 Sustainability Department Staff

 Amy Parsons-White has been a member of the Marshall University community since 2007.
-She earned her Bachelor and Master’s degree in Biological Science from Marshall University.
+She earned both her Bachelor’s Degree and Master’s Degree in Biological Science from Marshall University.
 She spent the next four years working in the Department of Biological Sciences as a research technician gaining skills in lab management.
-In February 2018 she took over as the Sustainability Coordinator at the Marshall University Sustainability Department.
+In February 2018, she took over as Sustainability Coordinator at the Marshall University Sustainability Department.
 Her current projects for the department include growing the bike share program, expanding the recycling program to both include glass recycling as well as increase visibility and the number of recycling locations.
 She is also working to bring large-scale composting to campus that will allow for the expansion of our student gardens.
-Amy is looking forward to working with the surrounding community by providing community gardens, sustainable living, and water conservation educational outreach, and collaborations with local groups to promote a sustainable lifestyle through education and awareness.
+Amy is looking forward to working with the surrounding community by providing community gardens, sustainable living and water conservation educational outreach and collaborations with local groups to promote a sustainable lifestyle through education and awareness.

-Carrie has been a part of the Marshall community since 1994 when she joined Department of Sociology and Anthropology as in instructor.
-After a long period of community-based volunteering, she returned to Marshall to work with the MU Sustainability Department in the summer of 2016.
-She first joined us as a teaching assistant for our GSEM Summer Camps.
-She remained first as a general office assistant and since her job has expanded to include grant writing, social media coordination, data entry and analysis, and coordination of utility management.
+Carrie has been a part of the Marshall community since 1994, when she joined the Department of Sociology and Anthropology as an instructor.
+After a long period of community-based volunteering, she returned to Marshall to work with the sustainability department in the summer of 2016.
+She first worked as a teaching assistant for GSEM Summer Camps.
+She remained as a general office assistant and her job has now expanded to include grant writing, social media coordination, data entry and analysis and coordination of utility management.

-Angela Kargul has worked with the MU Sustainability Department since 2012, first as an intern and later as staff, and has helped to define and develop the position of Lead Gardener through research, education, and implementation.
+Angela Kargul has worked with the sustainability department since 2012, first as an intern and later as staff, and has helped to define and develop the position of Lead Gardener through research, education, and implementation.
 During the growing season, she hosts weekly Market Days and Volunteer days, harvesting fresh produce and sharing seedlings with Marshall’s campus and the greater Huntington community, and educating students on garden maintenance.
-Angela manages the many Sustainability Gardens across campus, Marshall’s two Green Roof gardens, and various department projects in the MU Greenhouse.
+Angela manages the many Sustainability Gardens across campus, Marshall’s two Green Roof gardens and various department projects in the Greenhouse.